 Sources to Pay for Long-Term Care

-Health insurance seldom pays for long-term care services and the government provides only limited coverage through Medicare and Medicaid: Medicare provides skilled nursing-home care only for a short time following hospitalization and limits help at home to those who need skilled nursing care and rehabilitative therapy; Medicaid is for the poor, however middle-income individuals may qualify for benefits, but only after spending down their savings.
+Health insurance seldom pays for long-term care services and the government provides only limited coverage through Medicare and Medicaid.
+Medicare provides skilled nursing-home care only for a short time following hospitalization and limits help at home to those who need skilled nursing care and rehabilitative therapy.
+Medicaid is for the poor.
+Middle-income individuals may qualify for benefits, but only after spending down their savings.

 Long-term care insurance, however, pays for care needed to cover help with activities of daily living--bathing, eating, dressing, using the toilet, or transferring from bed to chair.
 It is an affordable way to protect against the risk of having to use your savings to pay for long-term care, and covers services in a variety of settings.

 Because consumers have demanded greater choice and help in maintaining their quality of life, insurers now offer policies covering services that promote independent living including adult day care, assisted living, in-home care, care management, support for caregivers (respite care), and home modifications, in addition to institutional care.

 Long-term care insurance is sold to individuals or through a group plan offered by an employer.
 Coverage is purchased for a period of time, such as one or six years, or for lifetime coverage.